dean-dalianis/dsit-big-data-management-project/README.md

 ![Execution Times](output/rdd_df_plot_hortonworks.png)

-In the Hortonworks Sandbox, a single-node cluster, the Map/Reduce - RDD API has shown superior performance for most of the queries.
-The only exception being Q2 where Spark SQL on csv files performs significantly better.
-Interestingly, the execution time for Q2 in the parquet format was not captured, so we cannot compare this to the other methods.
-This suggests that for smaller, single-node clusters, the traditional Map/Reduce paradigm can still be highly effective, possibly due to the lack of network overhead present in distributed systems.
+In the **Hortonworks Sandbox**, a *single-node cluster*, the **Map/Reduce - RDD API** has shown superior performance for most of the queries.
+The only exception being Q2 where **Spark SQL** on csv files performs significantly better.
+Interestingly, the execution time for Q2 in the **Parquet** format was not captured, so we cannot compare this to the other methods.
+This suggests that for smaller, single-node clusters, the traditional **Map/Reduce** can still be highly effective, possibly due to the lack of network overhead present in distributed systems.

-Moving to the Okeanos cluster, a distributed 2-node environment, we see a different picture.
+Moving to the **Okeanos** cluster, a *distributed 2-node environment*, we see a different picture.
 Although the execution times across all methods are generally higher, possibly due to the overhead of data communication between nodes, there's no one-size-fits-all solution.
 The best performing method varies depending on the specific query, suggesting that the optimal strategy may depend on the nature of the task at hand.
-Interestingly, we see the columnar format Parquet showing competitive times in several queries, hinting at the advantage of columnar storage in distributed big data processing.
+Interestingly, we see the columnar format **Parquet** showing competitive times in several queries, hinting at the advantage of columnar storage in distributed big data processing.

 Comparing the two, it's clear that the architecture of the computing environment plays a critical role in Spark job performance.
-The Hortonworks Sandbox performs better with the current dataset size, but, it can be appreciated that this might not hold for larger datasets.
-The Okeanos cluster, although slower for these specific datasets, is potentially more scalable due to its distributed nature.
+The **Hortonworks Sandbox** performs better with the current dataset size, but, it can be appreciated that this might not hold for larger datasets.
+The **Okeanos** cluster, although slower for these specific datasets, is potentially more scalable due to its distributed nature.
 This underlines the importance of choosing the right tools and strategies based on both the characteristics of the data and the specific computing environment.

 *The Python script that generates the bar charts can be found [here](src/rdd_df_plot.py).*